eclipse-tractusx/portal/charts/localdev/README.md

 - [portal.example.org](https://portal.example.org)
 - [pgadmin4.example.org](https://pgadmin4.example.org)

-Then proceed with the login to [portal.example.org](https://portal.example.org).
+Then proceed with the login to the [portal](https://portal.example.org) to verify that everything is setup as expected.

 Credentials to log into the initial example realm (CX-Operator):